Colder Weather & The Daily Antics Of The Pets

 Sometimes I’ll hold the blanket over my head for a few more minutes of rest.
 But little Ivy is persistent and doesn’t take no for an answer.

-This morning I laid in bed for a bit to play with her.
+This morning I lay in bed for a bit to play with her.
 You know how a cat will pounce on anything that moves.
 I put my hand under the cover and move it around to tease her.
 She hovers close to the bedding, her eyes wide and excited, before she jumps on the bump in the covers.

-She is also still carrying around that red and white checked curtain tie.
-I don’t know what it is about that little piece of fabric.
+Ivy is also still carrying around that red and white checked curtain tie.
+I don’t know what it is about that little piece of fabric that she likes so much.
+She seems to have lost the pumpkin stem, so her primary focus now is the curtain tie.
+Ivy carries it around with her.

-She will carry it around with her.
 Then she’ll pick it up in her mouth and jump into the bathtub with it.
 I can’t count how many times a day I hear myself say to her: “Silly little Ivy.”

 I made sure to get more eggs this morning.
 Ivy loves the boiled egg I give Charlie once per day, so now I fix two and make sure Charlie gets his share.
 That egg is the highlight of his day.

-One more pic of Ivy Lou and I’m going to get out and walk down to the manager’s office.
+One more pic of Ivy Lou, and I’m going to get out and walk down to the manager’s office.
 I’ll take Charlie with me.

-Some of the women gather there and visit from time and time.
-And that will get me away from the computer in order to rest my hands from typing.
+Some of the women gather there and visit from time to time.
+And that will get me away from the computer to rest my hands from typing.
+Plus, I need to walk out in the sunshine I see outside my storm door.

 Doesn’t she look sweet and innocent tucked into the couch cushion?